 Nursing tops are a must have at the moment in my wardrobe so I spent this past weekend working on making some Martha tops.
-This is a pattern originally written in German, and since I speak zero German, there was quite a learning curve for me.
+This is a pattern by Milchmonster that is written in German, and since I speak zero German, there was quite a learning curve for me.
 The files in the pattern contained an English translation, but the translation was obviously done by a non-English speaker and had zero illustrations.
 I am a very visual learner so I did better using the German instructions that had illustrations and using Google translator when I needed help with a word.
 Once I made one, though, they became quite addicting.
 If I had more time, I think a huge part of my stretchy fabric stash would have become Martha's last weekend.
 The pattern comes with so many more options than I had time to make, but I think my next one will be a short sleeve (or maybe the short puffy sleeves?) version without the pockets for our hot summers.

 My first Martha top was made with a cotton lycra floral that I got from someone who was destashing some of her fabric in a local Facebook group - DFW sewing.
 I made this one with the nursing bodice included in the pattern and for the overlay I used the bodice piece that includes under bust darts.